 Data Analytics: Bringing clinical trial data together in S3 has significant advantages not just for clinical trial monitoring, but for the trial as a whole.
 While S3 will store the structured and semi structured data, it can be analyzed to create structured data sets by leveraging Amazon Glue to load data into Amazon RedShift for data warehousing and querying.
 Amazon Quicksight can be used by sponsors and monitors for querying data.

-HIPAA Compliance: Securing and encrypting patient data is essential as part of compliance.
+HIPAA Compliance and GCP: Securing and encrypting patient data is essential as part of compliance.
 The architecture will leverage AWS KMS, AWS Macie and AWS Cloud Trail for encryption, monitoring PII data and having full traceability.
+Further, data quality, real time reporting and predictive analytics for risk assessment of various trial sites will ensure good clinical practice (GCP)

 Conclusion

-The current situation with COVID19 creates an urgent need to help pharmaceutical companies and CROs move towards a centralized risk based hybrid (remote + targeted onsite) monitoring approach that uses technology to automate many of the cumbersome and manual functions performed by site monitors and help them focus their time on quality of the trials.
-This is a perfect opportunity to use the available cloud technology and enable a significant digital transformation in this critical area of clinical trials.
+The current situation with COVID19 creates an urgent need to help pharmaceutical companies and CROs move towards a centralized risk based hybrid (remote + targeted onsite) monitoring approach that uses technology to automate many of the cumbersome and manual functions performed by site monitors and help them become more effective and efficient by focusing their time on the quality of the trials.
+This automation also eliminates errors and improves the data quality and hence the safety of clinical trial patients.
+This is a perfect opportunity to use the available AWS cloud technology and enable a significant digital transformation in this critical area of clinical trials.

 [Optional] Author bio